Tobias Ringborg

 Download full biography

-Tobias Ringborg has been awarded the Herbert Blomstedt Prize by the Royal Swedish Academy of Music, and in 2011 he was elected a member of the same academy.
+In 2010 he was awarded the Herbert Blomstedt Prize from the Royal Swedish Academy of Music, of which he since 2011 is a member.

 This biography is for information only and should not be reproduced.